 When your child is playing too aggressively without an obvious reason, it is completely natural to wonder why is my toddler so rough?
+Toddlers playing rough is a pretty common way to act out.
 You are not alone!
-In fact, this was a question we recently got from one of our Kids Activities Blog readers and thankfully we have some real mom solutions!
+We tackle the question of what to do when you have a 2 or 3 year old aggressive play issue asking our Kids Activities Blog community for real parenting advice.

 This week, I received an e-mail about a toddler playing too rough from her mom:

 “My 2-year-old started pushing other kids around her age two months ago.
 She is quite tall and big for her age so she is pretty strong.
 She loves younger babies and plays very well with bigger kids on the other hand.
 I felt extremely bad today that she pushed another toddler like 3-4 times in an indoor playground.
 That kid was obviously scared of her being near in the end and her mom scolded my daughter despite my efforts to correct the misbehavior.
 My daughter will be going to preschool soon, please help!”-Mom of a Toddler

 I wanted to reach out to hug this mom because I know how it feels to not understand something and not feel like you can fix it.

 In the meantime, here is some advice for when your toddler is playing too rough.

 First, know that you are not alone in this situation.
 Playing rough is a common situation with young kids.
 Often it feels like toddlers are acting out.
 Sometimes it feels like there is no reason behind the behavior.
 Either way, there are ways to make things better for the kids around them!

 1. If Your Toddler Is Playing Too Rough, Talk To Them